XPing365/xping365-sdk/docs/wiki/tutorial.md

         $"The HTTP response content exceeded the maximum allowed size of {MAX_SIZE_IN_BYTES} bytes.")
 ```

-- In the command handler reference the newly added `Pipeline` in the `HttpClientTestAgent` as follows:
+- In the command handler reference the newly added `Pipeline` in the `TestAgent` as follows:

 ```csharp
 testAgent.Container.AddComponent(CreateValidationPipeline());